DMVPN Dynamic Tunnels Between Spokes Behind a NAT Device

 Restrictions for DMVPN Dynamic Tunnels Between Spokes Behind a NAT Device

-know the post-NAT address of the other spoke.
+the post-NAT address of the other spoke.

 Consider the following restrictions when using spoke-to-spoke tunneling